onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ![View of empty data space](../../images/user-guide/web-file-browser/uploading-empty.png#screenshot)

-New files can be uploaded using the **upload** button or y dragging and dropping them in the file browser area.
+New files can be uploaded using the **upload** button or dragging and dropping them in the file browser area.
 While the data is being uploaded, a progress panel appears in the bottom-right corner of the screen.
 It is possible to upload multiple files at once or add more files during an ongoing upload.